najlabintnajeeb/FinFET-Circuit-Design/Module_1_Scaling_Beyond_CMOS/L9_BOEL_Innovations/README.md

 <details>
 <summary><strong>From Dual to Single Damascene</strong></summary>

-### Dual Damascene (Legacy)
+### Dual Damascene

-In the traditional dual damascene process, a trench and via are etched together into oxide and filled with copper in a single deposition step.
-This was a major improvement over aluminium because copper has lower resistivity and the damascene process avoids patterning copper directly (copper is difficult to etch).
+Copper replaced aluminium as the interconnect material because it has lower resistivity and is harder to etch directly — so instead of patterning the metal, a hole is etched in the oxide and copper is filled into it.
+In dual damascene, the via and the metal trench are etched and filled together in one step.

-**The problem:** as feature sizes shrink, the combined trench+via structure produces a very high aspect ratio void that becomes increasingly difficult to fill without voids or seams.
+**The problem:** as scaling continues, the gap to be filled gets smaller.
+Filling a via and trench together creates a high aspect ratio structure that becomes harder and harder to fill without defects.

-### Single Damascene (Intermediate Solution)
+### Single Damascene

-The via and the metal trench are filled **separately** in two sequential steps, reducing the maximum aspect ratio encountered at any one time.
-This improves gap fill but does not address the barrier problem.
+Via and metal are filled **separately** in two steps.
+This reduces the aspect ratio at each step and improves gap fill — but does not fix the barrier problem.

 ```
 Dual Damascene          Single Damascene